 Key Takeaways

-Manual vs Digital Onboarding
+Manual vs. Digital Merchant Onboarding

 Traditional Onboarding: Holding Back Growth and Efficiency